 Fantasia Terra-Cotta Warriors

-The Chinese conductor/composer Peng Xiu-Wen conducting the China Broadcast Chinese Orchestra is still my favourite combination, although it has been years maestro Peng has passed away, leaving a big gap in the Chinese Classical Music in my heart.
-Under the baton of Peng, the China Broadcast Chinese Orchestra has a balance plucking section against the string section, and the plucking section of the Orchestra is very musical and responsive, adding tremendous colours to the music.
+The Chinese conductor/composer Peng Xiu-Wen conducting the China Broadcast Chinese Orchestra is still my favourite combination for Chinese Orchestra music.
+It has been years maestro Peng passed away, and leaving a big gap in the Chinese Classical Music in my heart.
+Under the baton of Peng, the China Broadcast Chinese Orchestra has a balance plucking section against the string section, whereas many Chinese Orchestra the plucking section is weaker than the string section.
+Under maestro Peng, the plucking section of the Orchestra is very musical and responsive.
+Masestro Peng knowing so well the charateristics of the Chinese musical instruments, his conducitng and arrangements have added tremendous colours to the music.

 Fantasia Terra-Cotta Warriors is a work by maestro Peng, after he visited the Terra-Cotta Warriors in 1984.
 The music comes with pathetic colour, presenting the hardship the warriors of the Qing Dynasty had to go through over the long years.